 Travelling Fairs

-- 3.37 It will fall to this Licensing Authority to decide if the statutory requirements that the facilities for gambling amount to no more than an ancillary amusement at the fair is met where Category D machines and/or equal chance prize gaming without a permitis to be made available for use at travelling fairs.
-No authorisation is required for a travelling fair as there is no limit on category D machines. - 3.38 The Licensing Authority will also consider if the applicant falls within the statutory definition of a travelling fair.
+- 3.34 No authorisation is required for a travelling fair as there is no limit on Category D-machines. - 3.35 The Licensing Authority will also consider if the applicant falls within the statutory definition of a travelling fair.